Philip Ahn: Personal life

-In 1968, Ahn made a USO tour of Vietnam, visiting both American and Korean troops in South Vietnam.
+In 1968, Ahn made a USO tour of South Vietnam, visiting both American and South Korean troops in the Vietnam War.

 Death

 Ahn died on February 28, 1978, due to complications from surgery.
 He is buried in the Courts of Remembrance, Forest Lawn Hollywood Hills in Los Angeles.

 Legacy

 Ahn remains a seminal figure in Asian-American and Korean-American representation in Hollywood.
 In the 1940s and 1950s, Korea was a relatively obscure region to most Americans, recognized politically as a colony of Japan and little else.
 Not only was Ahn one of the first Korean-American actors to work in the American film industry, but he was also one of the first actors to portray Korean characters in American films.

 Hye Seung Chung, an associate professor of film and media studies at Colorado State University, writes of Ahn that he “remains a true pioneer, one of the few performers of Asian descent to survive the racist casting politics of studio-era filmmaking and make a transition to the Television Age.
 Although Ahn played Korean characters in only a handful of Korean War films and television episodes, he was an important figure in Korean American history.”